Lady Lee's Home

 Add to that the fact that many of us start seeds indoors at the end of January, and the result is that really, we only have a couple of months break from the garden.

 Now, I wouldn’t want it any other way!
-I can’t imagine waiting until May for planting but I’ve decided that it would be a good idea to take this time and spend it away from the garden so I can come back eager and refreshed in the spring.
+I can’t imagine waiting until May for planting but I’ve decided that it would be a good idea to take a couple of months during the winter and spend it away from the garden so I can come back eager and refreshed in the spring.

 Take the Time to do it Right…